RadicalSpace/Roblox-Studio-Notifications/README.md

 - The contents of the index.html file go in the HTML file in the website
 - In the Roblox game, make a server script located in "ServerScriptService"
 - The contents of request.lua file go in the server script in ServerScriptService
+- Make sure the placeholder text in certain parts of the lua and HTML scripts is adjusted accordingly to your needs